top of page

 Swifts and bats are two of our most remarkable yet rapidly declining wildlife species.

-Both play a vital role in local ecosystems controlling insect populations and acting as indicators of a healthy environment, but habitat loss and modern building practices have dramatically reduced the places swifts can nest and bats can roost.
+Both play a vital role in local ecosystems controlling insect populations and acting as indicators of a healthy environment.
+Sadly habitat loss and modern building practices have dramatically reduced the places swifts can nest and bats can roost.

 What You'll Need